aditiv1008/aditiv1008/README.md

 - 👋 Hi, I’m @aditiv1008
 - 👀 I’m interested in expanding my skills and experience in omputer science
-- 🌱 I’m currently learning objected oriented programming and discrete structures in Cornell.
+- 🌱 I’m currently learning AI and ML at Cornell.
 - 💞️ I’m looking to collaborate on hackathons and personal projects.
-- 📫 How to reach me asv32@cornell.edu.
+- 📫 How to reach me: asv32@cornell.edu.

 <!---
 aditiv1008/aditiv1008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.